The Infinity Mirror Test for Graph Models: Experiments

 \subsection{Tracking Degeneracy: Graphlets}

-Graph modelers have also found that the number and types of various graphlets significantly contribute to the graph's topology.
-To that end, Yaverouglu et al. introduced the Graphlet Correlation Distance (GCD) that compares two graphs based on the Spearman correlation of the graphlet orbits of each node~\citep{yaverouglu2014revealing}.
-Unfortunately, the GCD algorithm requires significant processing resources, so instead, we computed the total graphlet counts for all possible connected 2, 3, and 4-node configurations within each graph using the Parallel Parameterized Graphlet Decomposition (PGD) algorithm~\citep{ahmed2015efficient}, \ie, we counted all the edges, closed-triangles, open-triangles, 3-paths, etc. for each graph.
-Then we calculate the Relative Graphlets Frequency Distance (RGFD) as the sum of the absolute difference in graphlet counts between two graphs~\citep{prvzulj2004modeling}.
-This produces a $9$-dimensional vector---one entry for each graphlet.

-Likewise, the Network Laplacian Spectral Descriptor (NetLSD) summarizes a graph's features into a 250 dimensional vector derived from the solution of a heat equation that resembles the dynamics of a random walker.
-Each entry in the vector is a discretized sample from the heat equation summed over all nodes as the energy in the system dissipates over the edges in the graph~\citep{tsitsulin2018netlsd}.

-In either case, the description vectors can be reduced with principal component analysis (PCA) and visualized.
-Fig.~\ref{fig:pca} show the results of PCA on the graphlet vectors with each model separated out.
-Each mark in the plot for a specific model, therefore, represents the reduced vector, averaged over 50 trials for each iteration.
-Different datasets are represented with different shapes, while different iterations follow a gradient of blue to red, with blue representing the first iteration.
-The coordinates of the original datasets are marked in green to serve as a reference.
+Graph modelers have also found that the number and types of various graphlets significantly contribute to the graph's overall topology.
+For every graph, we use the Parallel Parameterized Graphlet Decomposition (PGD) algorithm~\citep{ahmed2015efficient} to count occurrences of 2, 3, and 4-node connected subgraphs and store the result in a 9-dimensional embedding vector.
+These vectors are $L_2$ normalized and then reduced with principal component analysis (PCA) into 2-dimensions.
+Fig.~\ref{fig:pca} show the results of PCA on the graphlet vectors with each model separated.
+Therefore, each mark in the plot for a specific model represents the reduced vector, averaged over 50 trials for each iteration.
+Different datasets are represented with different shapes, while different iterations follow a gradient of yellow to red from iteration 1 to 10.
+The coordinates of the original datasets $G_0$ are marked in green to serve as a reference.
+To quantify the dispersion from the original graph, we compute the Euclidean distance between the embeddings of the original graphs and the generated graphs.
+We aggregate these distances for each dataset model pair and report their means for iterations 1, 5, and 10 in each of the plots in Fig.~\ref{fig:pca}.